In the Valley of Elah: Plot

-Hank and the police determine that another member of Mike's squad, PVT Robert Ortiz, is AWOL, with a history of drug smuggling and a blue car.
-Following the police as they raid Ortiz's address, Hank subdues the fleeing Ortiz and beats him until detectives intervene.
+Hank and the police determine that Private Robert Ortiz, who is AWOL, has a history of drug smuggling and a blue car.
+Following the police as they raid his residence, Hank subdues the fleeing Ortiz and beats him until detectives intervene.
 Ortiz is arrested, but Bonner is found hanged with Mike's grandfather's watch in his pocket.
 Sanders concludes that Bonner, who also owned a blue car, killed Mike.
 She learns that Angie, a soldier's wife who came to her for help, has been murdered by her husband.

-Hank has his son's remains sent home, and Penning helps jump-start his truck, reminiscing about Mike.
-Sanders matches Penning's handwriting to the signature on Mike's last credit card statement, and realizes Penning, Bonner, and Long killed Mike, then used his credit card at the restaurant.
-Penning has already come forward and received a plea deal, but at Sanders' insistence, she and Hank hear his confession in person: he admits to stabbing Mike after a seemingly insignificant quarrel.
-Hank asks him about a video of Mike torturing a captive insurgent, and the emotionally distant Penning explains, "We all do stupid things".
-He also states that anyone could have died in that quarrel or a similar one, and that Mike "was the smart one [and that] he could see", thereby implying Mike may have brought the aggression upon himself out of nihilistic despondency and the realization of the group's inability to readjust to civilian life.
+Hank sends his son's remains home and Penning helps jump-start his truck, reminiscing about Mike.
+Sanders matches Penning's handwriting to the signature on Mike's last credit card statement, proving they used his credit card at the restaurant.
+Penning has already received a plea deal, but at Sanders' insistence, she and Hank hear him confess to stabbing Mike after a minor quarrel.
+Hank asks him about a video of Mike torturing a captive insurgent, and the emotionally distant Penning explains, "We all do stupid things" and states that anyone could have died in that quarrel or a similar one, and that Mike "was the smart one [and that] he could see", thereby implying Mike may have brought the aggression upon himself out of nihilistic despondency and the realization of the group's inability to readjust to civilian life.

 Collecting Mike's belongings, Hank apologizes to Ortiz, who has been honorably discharged.
 Haunted by his last conversation with his son, after Mike drove over an Iraqi child playing in the road, Hank thanks Sanders and returns home.
 He finds Joan opened Mike's package, which contains a picture of his squad and a folded flag.
 Returning to the local school's flagpole, Hank flies his son's flag upside down.